junxit/us-congress-bills-112/metadata.md

 - 2012-02-01 — Mr. Ross (FL) moved to suspend the rules and pass the bill.
 - 2012-02-01 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 309 - 117 (Roll no. 19). (text: CR H304)
 - 2012-02-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 309 - 117 (Roll no. 19).(text: CR H304)
+- 2012-02-02 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.